Clinton impeachment lawyer met with Trump about White House job: source

 New York lawyer Marc Kasowitz was leading Trump’s legal team at the time, a role veteran Washington lawyer John Dowd took over last summer.

-Dowd told Reuters on Saturday that he did not know anything about Flood possibly joining the White House legal team, but that Cobb was not leaving as far as he knew.
+Dowd told Reuters on Saturday that he had no knowledge of Flood possibly joining the White House legal team, and that Cobb was not leaving as far as he knew.

 Another source added that Cobb was not expected to leave until the Russia inquiry was over.
 It is unclear how Flood’s responsibilities might differ from Cobb’s.